 Pennsylvania Estate Planning Drafting Software

-Pennsylvania has an inheritance tax that applies even to lineal descendants at 4.5% (children, grandchildren).
-Siblings pay 12%, and other beneficiaries pay 15%.
-Only surviving spouses are exempt.
-This unique structure requires careful planning for all estates.
+Pennsylvania has an inheritance tax that generally applies even to lineal descendants at 4.5% (children, grandchildren).
+Siblings pay 12%, and other beneficiaries pay 15%, while surviving spouses, certain parent-child transfers, charitable organizations, exempt institutions, and government entities are exempt.
+This structure requires careful planning for many estates.

 Quick Facts